-The IACP National Leadership Institute on Violence Against Women is an unprecedented opportunity for top law enforcement executives from across the country to explore innovative approaches for investigating crimes of violence against women, specifically domestic violence, sexual assault, stalking, and human trafficking.
+The IACP Leadership Institute on Violence Against Women is an unprecedented opportunity for top law enforcement executives from across the country to explore innovative approaches for investigating crimes of violence against women, specifically domestic violence, sexual assault, stalking, and human trafficking.
 In an interactive learning environment, Institute participants examine and assess their agency’s current response to these crimes, focus on developing and communicating priorities, network with colleagues to share challenges and solutions, and design practical action plans to maximize agency and community efforts to end violence against women, assist victims and hold perpetrators accountable.

-Sixteen National Leadership Institutes have been held thus far:
+Seventeen National Leadership Institutes have been held thus far:

 - Savannah, GA - September 2013

 - Philadelphia, PA - May 2010

 - San Francisco, CA – May 2008

 - Madison, WI - July 2007

 - Providence, RI - April 2006

 - Jackson Hole, WY – October 2005